symplely/sql/README.md

 # **sql**

+**This package is under development, the asynchronous parts has not been implemented or added.**

 ***The async class to make it very easy to deal with database connections.***

 This is an version of ezsql with **async** capability.
 In order to use the _native async_ feature of **mysql** or **postgresql**,